 Catskill Brewery Photo by Greg Lofaro

 The only thing better than a sip of one of Catskill Brewery’s refreshing beers is knowing that by imbibing you’re actually supporting a mission of sustainability.
 The brewery is Gold LEED-certified, which means it’s powered by solar and natural energy, and anything that can be recycled, reused, and re-purposed, is.
-Currently, beer is available in the beer garden or to-go only.
 As for the beer itself, it's brewed with pure Catskill Mountain water and natural (mostly local) ingredients.
 You can check the brewery’s website in advance to see what’s on tap.

 6. Hudson Valley Brewery, Beacon (Hudson Valley)